 Part B – review of harm minimisation measures

 Interested parties are invited to make a written submission to the study on a range of issues associated with the social and economic impacts of gambling, alongside the harm minimisation strategies introduced by the Tasmanian Government in the five years since the 2008 report.
 A discussion guide has been prepared by the Consultant to assist participants to prepare submissions and can be accessed here.
-The closing date for submissions is 18 April 2014.
+The closing date for submissions has been extended to 15 May 2014.

 Submissions should be forwarded directly to the Consultant: